-In December 2020, a key section of House Bill 142 expired and North Carolina municipalities now have the authority to enact local inclusive non-discrimination ordinances.
-Elected officials are now free to pass those ordinances and many jurisdictions are exploring how best to protect their residents.
+In December 2020, a key section of House Bill 142 expired and North Carolina municipalities regained some authority to enact local inclusive non-discrimination ordinances to better protect their residents.

 At the May 11, 2021 meeting, the Davidson Board of Commissioners adopted Resolution 2021-08, Dignity and Equality in the Town of Davidson, a firm stance in support of every member of the Davidson community and clearly advocating to treat all people with respect.
-The resolution is available here.
+The resolution is available here Version OptionsNon-Discrimination OrdinanceHeadline.

 What is changing in North Carolina that is bringing forth a conversation about non-discrimination ordinances now?